geotrip/AtollIslandsInGEE/README.md

 var final = (medT1.unmask().add(filler.unmask())).clip(roi)
 ```

+### A quick note on built-in GEE Landsat algorithims

+GEE has a number of built-in algorithms specific to particular sensors, including Landsat.
+These include simpleCloudScore (ee.Algorithms.Landsat.simpleCloudScore()), simpleComposite(ee.Algorithms.Landsat.simpleComposite()) and methods for TOA or SR conversion.
+These require raw Landsat data, rather than the TOA used here.
+The simpleCompostie algorithm works very well, and can be used to quickly produce composites of large areas.
+However, the cloud-masking approach it employs struggles with the bright coral sands found within atoll environments and as such can produce notably inferior results to the (much more involved) workflow outlined above.

 ### Pan-sharpening
 Now that a final composite has been produced, any additional transformations can be undertaken such as pan-sharpening and band ratioing.
 [Pan-sharpening](https://developers.google.com/earth-engine/image_transforms) is easy to achieve, but make sure that the resulting sharpened image is exported at the resolution of the pan rather than multispectral bands.